axr/website/README.md

 https://github.com/axr/website/issues.
 A voluteer will answer as soon as possible.

+When creating an issue, make sure to
+- Use a short but describing title
+- Explain the problem
+- If needed include screenshots
+- Make sure everything is grammatically correct

 Repository manager
 ===================
 This repository is managed by Ragnis Armus (ragnis.armus@gmail.com).
 Please